National Student Number (NSN): for schools

-Students can request a copy of their NSN through their school, their early childhood education provider, or, for secondary and tertiary students, by contacting NZQA on 0800 697 296 (weekdays 8am-5pm).
+Students can request a copy of their NSN through their school, their early childhood education provider, or, for secondary and tertiary students, by telephoning the New Zealand Qualifications Authority (NZQA weekdays between 8am and 5pm.

 Contractors of suppliers providing services on a school's behalf act as an agent of the school and can use the NSN.